ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 ```
   This YAML block will create a *PersistentVolume* which the Db2 Helm Chart will create a *PersistentVolumeClaim* against.
 In doing so, Db2 can now persist its data across individual container instances should one crash, fail, or otherwise be removed.

   As this is an introductory tutorial, we are using the most simplistic form of shared storage in a Kubernetes-based environment, *hostPath*.
 This allows Kubernetes to save data from containers running in Pods to the physical host.
 But note that this is not shared across hosts automatically, so should the container fail and be rescheduled on a different host, this data would be unavailable.
 For this tutorial, this is acceptable.
-There are other platform-level tutorials to explore the functionality of ICP-supported storage capabilities available here.
-[TBD-TODO](#)
 4. Click **Create**.

 #### Deploy the Db2 Helm Chart